PuneetShivaay/PuneetShivaay/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on MMP Project (MakyMyPath.App).
+- 🔭 I’m currently working as a FUll Stack Engineer.
-- 🌱 I’m currently learning Flutter, JavaScript.
+- 🌱 I’m currently learning Java, Flutter, JavaScript.
 - 👯 I’m looking to collaborate on vragger
 - 🤔 I’m looking for help with Flutter.
 - 💬 Ask me about Python.